madcodemonkey/CsvConverter/docs/CsvToClass/Converters/Converters-Creating-Custom.md

 ```

 Notes:
-- In the CanOutputThisType method, we tell the system what this conveter can handle so that people don't use it on the incorrect type of attribute.
+- In the CanOutputThisType method, we tell the system what this conveter can handle so that people don't use it on the wrong property.
 - In the Initialize method, we check that the attribute being passed in is our custom one.
 - In the Convert method, we let the default converter do all the work.
-If it gives us a null, we give it the default otherwise we check the range and adjust it if necessary.
+If it gives us a null, we give it the default; otherwise, we check the range and adjust it if necessary.